-LATIN III & IV: (one credit; grades 11-12): Third and fourth year Latin students concentrate on translating and interpreting the works of renowned Roman authors.
-In this course, during alternate years, students are exposed to a variety of writers and their works such as Cicero, Caesar, Pliny, Plautus, Lucretius, Ovid, Catullus, Horace, and Vergil, etc. Such readings are placed within their cultural and historical context and prove most beneficial to the college bound student.
+LATIN III & IV: (one credit; grades 10 -12): Third and fourth year grammar features the Subjunctive Mood along with the continuation of Latin grammar and vocabulary.
+Students will concentrate on translating and interpreting the works of renowned Roman authors.
+In this course, during alternate years, students are exposed to the different periods of Latin literature, a variety of writers and their works such as Cicero, Caesar, Pliny, Plautus, Lucretius, Ovid, Catullus, Phaedrus, Horace, and Vergil.
+Such readings are placed within their cultural and historical context and prove most beneficial to the college bound student.